Thomas Usher

-Thomas J. Usher (born September 11, 1942) is an American business executive who has served as the president, chief operations officer and chief executive officer of U.S. Steel.
+Thomas James Usher (born September 11, 1942) is an American business executive who has served as the president, chief operations officer and chief executive officer of U.S. Steel.
 He has also served as chairman of the board of directors of Marathon Oil, the International Iron and Steel Institute, and the US-Korea Business Council, as well as at U.S. Steel.

 Career

 Usher was born in Reading, Pennsylvania and graduated from the University of Pittsburgh with a Bachelor of Science degree in industrial engineering in 1965, a Master of Science degree in operations research in 1966, and a doctorate in systems engineering in 1971.
 He joined United States Steel Corporation in 1965 and held various positions in industrial engineering spending much of his early career in the field.
 From 1975 through 1979 he held a number of management positions, including assistant to the general superintendent, at U. S. Steel's South Works in Chicago and Gary Works in Gary, Indiana.

 Usher moved back to Pittsburgh in 1979 as director of corporate strategic planning.
 Two years later, he became assistant to the president and managing director of facility planning, engineering, and research.
 Usher became president of USS mining in 1983, senior vice president of steel operations in 1984, executive vice president of heavy products in 1986.

 Early in his career, Usher spent ten years teaching courses part-time at the University of Pittsburgh's Joseph M. Katz Graduate School of Business as well as undergraduate and graduate classes in industrial engineering at the university's Swanson School of Engineering.

 In 1990, Usher was elected president of U.S. Steel Group and director of USX, which had changed its name from U.S. Steel in 1986, and president and chief operating officer of USX in 1994.
 He became chairman of the board and chief executive officer effective in 1995, which provided him oversight of USX's oil and energy businesses.